Apollo1840/machine_learning_theory/ml/feature_selection.md

 references:
 - https://onedrive.live.com/edit.aspx?resid=BEF76BD482A6B496!16288&migratedtospo=true&wd=target%28%E6%9C%BA%E5%99%A8%E5%AD%A6%E4%B9%A0.one%7C33be4c71-c6b8-4a35-b8fc-8a4f3ae05797%2F%E7%89%B9%E5%BE%81%E5%B7%A5%E7%A8%8B%7C4b4b192e-ecf1-418e-b6d3-79c5449e9103%2F%29&wdorigin=NavigationUrl

+Feature selection is selecting a subset of relevant features (variables, predictors) for use in model construction.

+It can help reduce training costs and overfitting.
+Additionally, it simplifies the model and enhances its interpretability.
+In some cases, feature selection is necessary to avoid curse of dimensionality.

 ## Why feature selection

-- Avoids Curse of Dimensionality (Fail to learn & Distance-failed)
+- Lower computation cost
 - Prevents overfitting
-- Lower computation cost
 - Improve interpretablity
+- Avoids Curse of Dimensionality (Fail to learn & Distance-failed)

 ## How feature selection